BlockFi seeks protection as FTX collapse rattles crypto

 The implosion of FTX is still being sorted out and it is unknown how much collateral damage it could inflict.

-There are already comparisons to the collapse of the storied Wall Street bank Lehman Brothers in 2008.
+There are already comparisons to the collapse of the storied Wall Street bank Lehman Brothers in 2008, at least within the confines of cryptocurrency.
 The bank trafficked heavily in subprime mortgages that lost almost all of their recognized worth and shook the U.S. and global economy.

 BlockFi has $256.9 million in cash on hand, which it expects will provide enough cushion to support some operations during the restructuring.